Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-10-22-Ian-R-MacLeod-The-Visitor-From-Taured.md

 I don't think I appreciate this author, though I appreciate the idea of this author that the essence of science fiction is scientific wonders.
 But did the author really think this work proposed any of it?

+Now I decided to only read short science fiction from qualified authors who at least understand how science works and write good plots abundant with wonders.

 By the way, why is alternate history a sub-genre of science fiction whereas magical realism is not?